 Foundations are the base for any full makeup look, so you cannot call yourself a makeup lover without at least having one or two holy-grail foundations.
 There are so many different ways to rock foundation, so it’s important to stay up to date with all of the techniques.
-Whether you’re all about that powdery matte finish, the ethereal dewy look, or a satin finish that’s somewhere in between, I’ve got you covered with a ton of suggestions.
+Whether you’re all about that powdery matte finish, the ethereal dewy look, or a satin finish that’s somewhere in between, I’ve got you covered with a ton of suggestions of the best foundations.

-This comprehensive guide covers everything you need to know about foundations, including all the different shapes and forms foundations take, how to choose the perfect foundation for your skin type and tone, how to apply foundations for that perfect base (and keep it perfect all day long), along with some additional tips and tricks (and my favorite foundation makeup hacks!), not to mention a list of the best foundations for every skin type and skin tone.
+This comprehensive guide covers everything you need to know about foundations, including all the different shapes and forms foundations take, as well as how to choose the best foundation for your skin type and tone.
+Also learn how to apply foundation for that perfect base (and keep it perfect all day long), along with some additional tips and tricks (and my favorite foundation makeup hacks!), and discover our list of the best foundations for every skin type and skin tone.

 So what are you waiting for?
 Read on to get that flawless coverage!